 To learn more about other U-M clinical care honors, visit https://www.uofmhealth.org/about-umhs/honors-awards.

 For detailed data about the safety and quality of care at U-M, far beyond what is available from rating agencies, visit www.uofmhealth.org/quality-safety.

 About Michigan Medicine: At Michigan Medicine, we advance health to serve Michigan and the world.
-We pursue excellence every day in our three hospitals, 125 clinics and home care operations that handle more than 2.3 million outpatient visits a year, as well as educate the next generation of physicians, health professionals and scientists in our U-M Medical School.
+We pursue excellence every day in our five hospitals, 125 clinics and home care operations that handle more than 2.3 million outpatient visits a year, as well as educate the next generation of physicians, health professionals and scientists in our U-M Medical School.

-Michigan Medicine includes the top ranked U-M Medical School and the University of Michigan Health System, which includes the C.S.
+Michigan Medicine includes the top ranked U-M Medical School and University of Michigan Health, which includes the C.S.
 Mott Children’s Hospital, Von Voigtlander Women’s Hospital, University Hospital, the Frankel Cardiovascular Center, Metro Health and the Rogel Cancer Center.
 The U-M Medical School is one of the nation's biomedical research powerhouses, with total research funding of more than $500 million.